brenordv/demo-graphql-server/simple_server_python/readme.md

 # GraphQL Server Demo
 This is a very simple server that I made as a demo of the basic functionalities of GraphQL.
+Also this is part of this post: https://raccoon.ninja/pt/dev-pt/tutorial-graphql-com-exemplos-graphql-python-nodejs-dev-tutorial/

 # Schema
 ```